blaire9989/BEMsim3D/README.md

 Users also need to understand the command line arguments specified at the beginning of the main function.
 For individual simulations, the following command-line arguments are relevant:

 -c: selects the simulated wavelength from the provided wvl.txt file.
 If there are C rows (corresponding to C wavelengths) in wvl.txt, this input argument should be an integer between 0 and C-1, inclusive.
+If the user does not specify this argument, simulations will be done for all the wavelengths specified in wvl.txt.

 -d: selects the simulated incident direction from the provided wi.txt file.
 If there are D rows (corresponding to D incident directions) in wi.txt, this input argument should be an integer between 0 and D-1, inclusive.
+If the user does not specify this argument, simulations will be done for all the incident directions specified in wi.txt.

 -e: The index of refraction (IOR) of the medium where the light is incident from.
 Usually chosen as 1.0, but it can be any real number indicating any dielectric medium.